 The innate and adaptive immune systems

-Illustration: The innate and the adaptive immune systems
+Illustration: The innate and adaptive immune systems

 The innate immune system: Fast and general effectiveness

-The innate consists of
+The innate provides

-• Protection offered by the skin and mucous membranes
+• protection offered by the skin and mucous membranes

-• Protection offered by the cells (defense cells) and proteins
+• protection offered by cells and proteins

 Protection offered by the skin and mucous membranes